Table of Contents

 Prebiotics

 Observational studies have unveiled connections between antibiotic exposure during early childhood and an increased risk of being overweight.
-Antibiotics, known to impact the microbiome and potentially lead to dysbiosis, when administered during the first six months of life, were associated with a higher risk of childhood overweight.
+Antibiotics can affect the microbiome and may cause dysbiosis.
+When given in the first six months of life, they are linked to a higher risk of childhood overweight.

 This relationship persisted even after controlling for various factors, indicating a potential influence of early antibiotic exposure on subsequent weight outcomes in children.